 - Laboratory attendance ⇒ mandatory to all pre-practical talks and subsequent laboratory sessions.
-One authorized absence may be given only for: - medical reasons (upon provision of an official medical certificate); - bereavement in the event of the death of an immediate family member; - participation to scheduled sports events involving members of any of the University of Galway sports teams (upon provision of an official absence request sent in advance by the University of Galway Sports Office).
-Requests for authorized absences will be evaluated on a case-by-case basis. - Canvas Templates of the laboratory reports are included in the laboratory manual.
+Two authorized absences may be given only for: - medical reasons (upon provision of an official medical certificate); - bereavement in the event of the death of an immediate family member; - participation to scheduled sports events involving members of any of the University of Galway sports teams (upon provision of an official absence request sent in advance by the University of Galway Sports Office).
+Requests for authorized absences will be evaluated on a case-by-case basis. - Laboratory reports ⇒ reports of the laboratory work submitted each week through Canvas Templates of the laboratory reports are included in the laboratory manual.
 Downloadable templates of the laboratory reports (as Word documents) will be available in due course on Canvas.
 Attending the laboratory only is not enough to get credits: practicals must be completed satisfactorily and complete laboratory reports must be submitted weekly through Canvas by the relevant deadline.
 Each report will be marked out of 10.
-A "zero" will be assigned for late or no submission. - Online homework ⇒ weekly assignments to be worked out online over the two semesters.
+A "zero" will be assigned for late or no submission. - Online homework \Rightarrow weekly assignments to be worked out online over the two semesters.
 A total of 18 online homework will be assigned on a weekly basis over the two semesters and will need to be completed and submitted through Canvas by the relevant deadline (to be communicated in due course).
 Each homework will be marked out of 10 and will comprise of short-answer questions, numerical problems and multiple-choice questions.